Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

 • FIBC bulk bags

-For purposes of this post, we will review multi-wall paper valve bags and FIBC bulk bag cement packaging.
+For the purposes of this post, we will review multi-wall paper valve and FIBC cement bag packaging.

 Multi-Wall Paper Valve Bags for Cement

-unnamed (5)Cement bags make up a significant portion of all multi-wall paper bags produced in the world each year.
-The most common bag style for packing cement is a Pasted Valve Stepped End bag (“PVSE” or “valve bag”).
+Bags of cement make up a significant portion of all multi-wall paper bags produced in the world each year.
+The most common bag style for packing cement is a pasted valve stepped end (PVSE) bag, also called a valve bag.

 Dry cementitious products commonly packed in valve bags include: